justIGreK/Cyberpunk-hacking-minigame/README.md

 ## Project Structure

 - **hacker-service**: The service that generates the matrix and sequences for hacking.
-- **martix-service**: The service that receives hacking attempts and checks their validity.
+- **martix-service**: The service that receives hacking paths and checks their validity.

 ## Installation and Running